 Now, as a new mother herself, Angela appreciates the importance of the parent child relationship in a special way.
 It’s natural for a parent to shield children from unnecessary harm, and she gets why you want that so much.
 Angela’s experience and priorities make her a uniquely qualified guide for you and your family.

 A child custody fight doesn’t have to be complicated.
 Angela and her associates guide you on an 8-step path that gives you the best chance to reach a peaceful and effective solution.
 This requires KidFirst Decision Making and focused expertise.
 Here’s a simple outline of the KidFirst custody process:

-- KidFirst Custody Strategy Session: Every prospective client receives a free Strategy Session with the firm.
-These are more than just free consultations.
+- KidFirst Custody Strategy Session: Every new client receives a Strategy Session with the firm.
+These are more than just meet and greets with your attorney.
 You’ll walk out with a plan, a look into potential responses from the other side and the best answers, and a budget.
 You’ll get the information needed to make good choices.
-(Schedule a Strategy Session by visiting us here.)

 - New Client Welcome: All new clients will receive in-depth instruction from the firm on what to expect as your case moves forward.
 We will educate you on the issues you’ll face, the decisions you’ll need to make, and the roadblocks to look out for.
 We’ll also help you identify which issues are best solved through the law and which require specialized expertise outside the firm.
 We’ll connect you with qualified providers to help you on this journey.

 - Expert Drafting: Custody cases begin with a petition, but this is no form letter.
 A properly crafted petition begins a narrative that will unfold throughout your case.
 It is a document that protects you and puts the other party on notice.